eartle/twims/README.md

 ## Things to do:

-* Use a Twitter API account so that we get a bigger rate limit (only really necessary if API version  1 is getting deprecated).
 * User configurable refresh rate (currently just does every 60 seconds)
 * User configurable apps (is there anything other than Messages and Adium this would work on?)